 Importance of Value in Drawing

-Value in art defines the lightness or darkness of a color.
-The lower the value, the darker the color, so the highest value is close to white.
+Value or tone measures the lightness or darkness of a color.
+The lower the value, the darker the area, the highest value is close to white.
 On a scale from 0 to 10, 0 is black and 10 is white.

 Squinting your eyes helps seeing the values of your subject better and how the different areas relate to each other.